bagel.

 4. boiling and baking.

-• Add the boiling liquid ingredients to a large pot, bring to a boil over high heat.
+• Add the boiling liquid ingredients to a large pot, bring to a simmer over medium heat.

-• Once boiling add the bagels in batches, do not overcrowd.
+• Once simmering add the bagels in batches, do not overcrowd.

-• Allow the bagels to boil for 30 seconds, then flip and boil for another 30 seconds.
+• Allow the bagels to cook for 30 seconds, then flip and boil for another 30 seconds.

 • Remove the bagels from the water and coat on both sides with your desired topping while still warm.

-• Place the bagels onto the parchment lined baking tray and bake for 20-25 minutes, keep them evenly spaced out.
+• Place the bagels onto the parchment-lined baking tray and bake for 18-20 minutes, keep them evenly spaced out.

 • Halfway through baking rotate the tray 180°.